jackevansadl/MLIP-MC/README.md

 Additional acknowledgments:
 - Built on the ASE framework
-- Supports MLIP models from FAIRChem and MACE-Torch
+- Supports MLIP models from FAIRChem, MACE-Torch and Orbital